-What Is a Threat Intelligence Platform?
+What is a Threat Intelligence Platform?

 Did you know that there are a lot of different types of cybersecurity threats that companies have to deal with?
 It’s true!
-To stay ahead of the constantly changing threat landscape, security operations and protection need to be proactive.
+To stay ahead of the constantly changing cyber threat landscape, security operations and protection need to be proactive.
 Basically, it’s important to try and anticipate future attacks by cybercriminals and other bad actors, and stop them before they happen.

-What Is a Threat Intelligence Platform (TIP)?
+Threat Intelligence Platform (TIP) Defined

-Additionally, TIPs also leverage human intelligence obtained from cybersecurity experts who interact with threat actors that plan attacks and trade stolen and leaked data.
+Additionally, TIPs also leverage human intelligence obtained from cybersecurity experts who interact with threat actors that learn, plan attacks and trade stolen and leaked data.

 How Does a Threat Intelligence Platform Work?